-Q 59: What is the individual responsibility requirement, and does it mean consumers must buy coverage through the [insert name of state exchange]?
+Q 59: What is the individual responsibility requirement, and does it mean consumers must maintain coverage?

 Under the ACA, consumers and their dependent children are required to have "minimum essential coverage," unless they qualify for an exemption.
 This requirement is known as "individual shared responsibility" or the "individual mandate."
 However, beginning in 2019, the federal tax penalty for going without coverage was reduced to \$0.
 Therefore, those without coverage will have to pay out of pocket for any health care expenses they incur, but they will not pay an additional tax penalty.